rogalski/coroutines-101/SLIDES.md

 ```

 - Note that we established a form of communication channel between caller and coroutine
-- We may catch this exception form within a coroutine and act on it accordingly
+- We may catch this exception within a coroutine and act on it accordingly
 - **We can affect running coroutine from outside world**

 ---